 Hobart oozes historic charm and is an idyllic location for your next family getaway.
 Tasmania, or ‘Tassie’, as it’s known to most Australians, has a fascinating capital city that is well worth visiting on your next holiday.

 Whether you’re admiring stunning panoramic views from the soaring heights of Mount Wellington or stepping back in time with the historic, colonial-era style of Battery Point (founded in 1830), there’s plenty to do in Hobart.

-Book your accommodation at Ramada Resort by Wyndham Seven Mile Beach, located just a quick 12-minute drive from Hobart International Airport.
+Book your accommodation at Club Wyndham Seven Mile Beach, located just a quick 12-minute drive from Hobart International Airport.
 The resort is set along a picturesque beachfront, making it the perfect place to unwind after your travel escapades.

 Here are the top three things to tick off your Hobart bucket list.

 1. See the city from Mount Wellington/Kunanyi’s summit

 In Tasmania, both the European and traditional Aboriginal names for places are displayed side by side.
 Mount Wellington, or Kunanyi, is a geographic and cultural landmark of the region, and a must-see during your stay in Hobart.
 It was formed millennia ago during the Jurassic period.